duncantl/CodeAnalysis/README.md

 # CodeAnalysis

 Static and dynamic code analysis can be very helpful for understanding R code.
-This package provides some functionality to static code analysis.
+This package provides some functionality to perform static code analysis.

 See also